Relations with contractual partners are governed by the following documents:

 - An internal One Procurement Group Guideline in 2018, updated in 2020, to address and harmonize group wide Procurement practices; and

-- An internal Group Policy, which is closely linked to the group's Code of Conduct, designed to ensure the proper management of current and future outsourced activities.
+- An internal Group Policy, which is closely linked to the Group's Code of Conduct, designed to ensure the proper management of current and future outsourced activities.

-We ask our contractual partners to:
+We expect our contractual partners to:

-- act in accordance with group policies and ensure compliance at all levels of their supply chain;
+- act in accordance with Group policies and ensure compliance at all levels of their supply chain;

-- comply with all applicable laws and regulations, both on a national and international level, including the Fundamental Convention of the International Labour Organization (ILO), the United Nations Universal Declaration of Human Rights and the rules and standards of the respective business segments.
+- comply with all applicable laws and regulations, both at a national and international level, including the Fundamental Convention of the International Labour Organization (ILO), the United Nations Universal Declaration of Human Rights and the rules and standards of the respective business segments.